Yelp/yelp-fusion/docs/tutorials/get-start-yelp-api-v3.md

 ## Endpoints

 All Yelp API v3 endpoints are under ``https://api.yelp.com/v3``.
 Below are v3's current endpoints.
-You can click the links for detailed documentation.
+Click the links for detailed documentation.
 You can also try it out by yourself using [Postman](https://www.getpostman.com/)!

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/a54dde1fd81323f2203e)